Wars of Alexander the Great: Indian campaign

+Battle of Hydaspes

 After gaining control of the former Achaemenid satrapy of Gandhara, including the city of Taxila, Alexander advanced into Punjab, where he engaged in battle against the regional king Porus, whom Alexander defeated in the Battle of the Hydaspes in 326 BC, but was so impressed by the demeanor with which the king carried himself that he allowed Porus to continue governing his own kingdom as a satrap.
 Although victorious, Battle of the Hydaspes was also the most costly battle fought by the Macedonians.

 East of Porus' kingdom, near the Ganges River, was the powerful Nanda Empire of Magadha.
 According to the Greek sources, the Nanda army was five times larger than the Macedonian army.
 Fearing the prospects of facing the powerful Nanda Empire armies and exhausted by years of campaigning, his army mutinied at the Hyphasis River, refusing to march further east.
 This river thus marks the easternmost extent of Alexander's conquests.
 As for the Macedonians, however, their struggle with Porus blunted their courage and stayed their further advance into India.
 For having done all they could do to repulse an enemy who mustered only twenty thousand infantry and two thousand horse, they violently opposed Alexander when he insisted on crossing the river Ganges also, the width of which, as they learned, was thirty-two furlongs, its depth a hundred fathoms, while its banks on the further side were covered with multitudes of men-at-arms and horsemen and elephants.
 For they were told that the kings of the Ganderites and Praesii were awaiting them with eighty thousand horsemen, two hundred thousand footmen, eight thousand chariots, and six thousand fighting elephants.

 Alexander spoke to his army and tried to persuade them to march further into India but Coenus pleaded with him to change his opinion and return, the men, he said, "longed to again see their parents, their wives and children, their homeland".
 Alexander, seeing the unwillingness of his men agreed and diverted.
 Along the way his army conquered the Malli clans (in modern-day Multan).
 In the territory of the Indus, he nominated his officer Peithon as a satrap, a position he would hold for the next ten years until 316 BC, and in the Punjab he left Eudemus in charge of the army, at the side of the satrap Porus and Taxiles.
 Eudemus became ruler of a part of the Punjab after their death.
 Both rulers returned to the West in 316 BC with their armies.
 In 321 BC, Chandragupta Maurya founded the Maurya Empire in India and overthrew the Greek satraps.